Negroni

 Instructions

-1. In a mixing glass, combine gin, Campari, sweet vermouth, and bitters.
-Add a cup of ice and stir vigorously about a dozen times.
+• In a mixing glass, combine gin, Campari, sweet vermouth, and optional bitters.
+Add ice and stir vigorously.

-2. Strain into a double old-fashioned glass over fresh ice.
+• Strain into a chilled double old-fashioned glass over fresh ice.

-3. Squeeze orange peel over the glass to extract oils (you’ll see the oils float on the surface of the drink if done properly), wipe the rim of the glass with the peel and add to the glass.
+• Squeeze orange peel over the glass to extract oils (you'll see the oils float on the surface of the drink if done properly), wipe the rim of the glass with the peel and garnish.

 Notes